Plusnet broadband features and review

 Plusnet usage limits and traffic management

-All Plusnet broadband deals come with unlimited usage.
+All Plusnet broadband deals come with unlimited internet usage.
 That means you can download and upload as much as you want and never be charged extra.

 When it comes to traffic management, Plusnet do have a system for prioritising certain activities which is used to maintain performance for “high priority” tasks like VOIP calls, streaming and gaming, while low priority activities (such as file sharing) are slowed.